If you want to make it onto YouTube, your video quality needs to have a level of professionalism that a YouTube studio brings to the table.

 Another option is to have a multi-purpose background.
 The basic background can consist of a paper roll (white or any color desired as gotten from a photo supply house or art center), that is attached to a curtain rod.
 The sides of the rod can be held in place with clamps attached to tall photographic stands.
 If you don’t have stands, but need a background solution, wooden rods that are taped to dumbbells or which have been encased in a pail that has been filled with quick-drying cement can hold a paper roll.
 The paper can also be covered with stylistic touches, such as fabric, or have streamers or balloons attached to it to create an entirely different background.

 If you are planning a virtual background, there are a variety of green screen options.
-The easiest are fabrics, being fairly easy to handle in larger sizes, the main disadvantage are wrinkles in the fabric, as they must be ironed out or they will cause irregularities in the lighting.
+The easiest are fabrics.
+Fabrics are fairly easy to handle in larger sizes.
+The main disadvantage are wrinkles in the fabric.
+They must be ironed out or they will cause irregularities in the lighting.
 If you don’t care that it’s green, you can find special chromakey paint to use on a smooth wall for a permanent setup.